Dendrobium taylorii: Taxonomy and naming

-The smooth burr orchid was first formally described in 1874 by Ferdinand von Mueller who gave it the name Bulbophyllum taylori.
+Smooth burr orchid was first formally described in 1874 by Ferdinand von Mueller who gave it the name Bulbophyllum taylori.
 He published the description in Fragmenta phytographiae Australiae from a specimen collected near the Bloomfield River by Norman Taylor.
 In 1885 Frederick Manson Bailey changed the name to Dendrobium taylorii.
 The specific epithet (taylorii) honours the collector of the type specimen.

 Distribution and habitat

 Dendrobium taylorii grows on trees and rocks in rainforest, mangroves and sheltered forests between the Iron Range and Townsville in North Queensland, Australia.